jeyben/testing-sample/mutation-testing.md

 ### Example 2
 **code**
-This test will provide 100% line coverage, but show that nothing was detected during the mutation tests:
+This test will provide 100% line coverage, but show that it weak when mutating a certain line of code:
 ``` java
 /**
  * Will provide 100% line coverage, but not 100% mutation coverage, as mutations around the if statements will